DataDog/integrations-core/twistlock/README.md

 ##### Kubernetes

-If you're using Kubernetes, add the config to replication controller section of twistlock_defender.yaml before deploying:
+If you're using Kubernetes, add the config to replication controller section of twistlock_console.yaml as annotations before deploying:

 ```yaml
 ...